Arthrosis – the wear and tear of joints in dogs

 Ultimately, the prognosis always depends on the stage of the arthrosis.
 The earlier one starts with prophylactic measures, the greater the chances of not contracting arthrosis.
 However, if a dog is already ill, the following measures must be taken quickly and consistently to prevent worse if possible:

-Osteoarthritis can be prevented by a combination of nutrients tailored to the needs of dogs.
-In addition, acute joint problems can be sustainably alleviated.
-To find out which individual products or combinations are best suited for your dog, please contact us.
-It is recommended to get advice from our experts in advance.
-We will be happy to help you with any questions you may have!
-You can find an overview of our joint products for dogs in the category:
+Natural ingredients such as glucosamine, MSM, collagen, green-lipped mussel, hyaluronic acid, calcium, devil’s claw, and frankincense can contribute to supporting joint function.
+To find out which products or combinations are suitable for your dog, we recommend consulting with our experts.
+We are happy to assist you with any questions you may have!
+You can find an overview of our joint products for dogs in the following category: